dbt-labs/docs.getdbt.com/website/docs/reference/warehouse-profiles/databricks-profile.md

 even easier to use dbt with the Databricks Lakehouse.

 `dbt-databricks` includes:
-- No need to install additional drivers or dependencies
+- No need to install additional drivers or dependencies for use on the CLI
 - Use of Delta Lake for all models out of the box
 - SQL macros that are optimzed to run with [Photon](https://docs.databricks.com/runtime/photon.html)